Last Updated: November 23, 2022

 NOTE FOR INTERNATIONAL VISITORS

 Personal information may be transferred to, stored and processed in a country other than the one in which it was collected.
-For example, the Sites are primarily hosted in and provided from the United States.
+For example, the Site and Services are primarily hosted in and provided from the United States.
 Please note the country to which personal data is transferred may not provide the same level of protection for personal information as the country from which it was transferred.

 California Privacy Disclosures